scott7414/ghl-growth-tools-zapier/samples/business-hours.md

-# Configuring User Leve Business Hours in GHL Growth Tools Custom Zapier App
+# Configuring User Level Business Hours in GHL Growth Tools Custom Zapier App

 This guide explains how to set up **user-based business hours** using the custom **GHL Growth Tools Zapier app**.
 The app allows users to define business hours for different days of the week, ensuring accurate scheduling and availability management.